Ardian Cuculi

-Ardian Cuculi (born 19 July 1987) is a Macedonian professional footballer of Albanian origin who plays as a defender for Kosovo club Drita.
+Ardian Cuculi (born 19 July 1987) is a Macedonian former professional footballer who played as a centre-back.
 He also holds Albanian citizenship.

-Aside from football he is also a law graduate after gaining his degree in January 2010 from The FON University.

 Club career

 Shkëndija

 Cuculi went on trial at Croatian club HNK Rijeka in the summer of 2012 but returned to Shkëndija for the 2012–13 season.

 He was named in the 2013–14 Macedonian First League team of the year while at Shkëndija.

 Partizani Tirana

 Cuculi followed coach Shpëtim Duro on his way out of Shkëndija to Albanian Superliga side Partizani Tirana ahead of the 2014-15 season.

 He made his debut for the club on 24 August in the opening week of 2014–15 Albanian Superliga against Laçi, playing full-90 minutes in a 1–1 draw.
 He scored his maiden goal for his new side in the first leg of 2014–15 Albanian Cup second round versus Lushnja, netting in a 79th minute via a free kick.
 He also wore the captain armband in the match.

 Cuculi appeared in 32 league matches in the 2014–15 season, and left the club at the end of May 2015 after his contract run out.